antonysama/Abstractive_Summarization/README.md

     !pip install torch==1.1.0

-**STEP 4 - Connect to stanford-nlp -- by editing the path if needed :**
+**STEP 4 - Connect to stanford-nlp:** -- by editing the path if needed

     %%bash